Radiopurity screening of materials for rare event searches by neutron activation at the TRIGA reactor of Pavia: Experimental methodology

 After neutron irradiation, the samples are extracted from the reactor and prepared for $\gamma$-spectroscopy, typically by means of HPGe detectors.
 In low-background laboratories, HPGe detectors are optimised against background in the best possible configuration that allows for maximum sensitivity.
 Usually, the detectors are surrounded by thick layers of composite passive shields and, possibly, a muon veto system and/or a Rn abatement system may complete the setup~\cite{heusser:1995}.
 In this regard, it is important to highlight that, in NAA, the effective background rate of a HPGe detector can be increased by the irradiated sample itself (\emph{correlated} background).
 This happens when the sample matrix contains \textit{interfering} elements that are activated because of their higher neutron cross sections and/or concentrations, as compared to the searched contaminants.
 As a result, a non-negligible background may be produced in the energy regions of the $\gamma$-lines of interest.
 This correlated background can significantly impair the NAA sensitivity if the interfering isotopes have decay times similar to or longer than the half-lives of the searched activation products.
-In such cases, possible solutions are the selection of the decay patterns of interest by means of $\beta-\gamma$~\cite{gespark} or $\gamma-\gamma$ coincident systems (depending on the nuclear decay of the activated isotope), the discrimination of Compton events by pulse shape analysis, or the use of radiochemical treatments when the sample matrix allows it.
+In such cases, possible solutions are the selection of the decay patterns of interest by means of $\beta-\gamma$~\cite{gespark,BARRESI2025170322} or $\gamma-\gamma$ coincident systems (depending on the nuclear decay of the activated isotope), the discrimination of Compton events by pulse shape analysis~\cite{BeGeCompton}, or the use of radiochemical treatments when the sample matrix allows it.

 The aim of the analysis of the acquired $\gamma$ spectra is to get the number of counts $C$ (see Eq.~\ref{Eq:C_vs_nDec}) recorded in the sought-after peaks.
-If no peak is observed at the predicted energy, one can state that the maximum number of signal counts that could be emulated by a background fluctuation of a chosen significance level, expressed in numbers of Gaussian standard deviations ($n_{\sigma}$), is:
+If no peak is observed at the predicted energy, one can calculate the \textit{detection limit} for the signal counts $C^*$, applying the statistical method outlined by Currie in 1968~\cite{Currie1968}.
+This limit corresponds to the \textit{true} signal that has only a 5\% chance of fluctuating below the \textit{critical limit} \footnote{The \textit{critical limit} is defined as the value such that, if the result of a measurement exceeds it, one can conclude that a non-zero signal has been detected with a 95\% confidence level.}.
+Since in $\gamma$-spectroscopy it is usually possible to determine with good precision the background in the signal region, we calculate the Currie's detection limit in the case of ``well-known" background: